 Harlem Biospace Fellows

-To become a Fellow, please email email@example.com and we will get back to you with any opportunities available.
+To become a Fellow, please email email@example.com and we will get back to you with any available opportunities.

 The current cohort of Hb Fellows includes:

-Catherine Tang is currently an analyst at Deutsche Bank, where she focuses on healthcare mergers and acquisitions advisory.
-She has experience in acquisitions, divestitures, contingent value rights, licensing, company valuations and evaluation of strategic alternatives in development and commercial stage biopharmaceutical, medtech and healthcare IT companies.
+Catherine is an associate at PJT Partners, where she focuses on financial and strategic advisory for life sciences companies.
+She has experience in acquisitions, divestitures, contingent value rights, licensing, company valuations, and evaluation of strategic alternatives in development and commercial stage biopharmaceutical, medtech, and healthcare IT companies.
 Previously, she held undergraduate research roles in genetics and biochemistry labs.
 Catherine received a B.A. in Biochemistry and a B.S. in Economics with a concentration in Finance from the University of Pennsylvania.

-Sarah Weber is currently an equity research analyst at Piper Jaffray, where she focuses on the Emerging Biopharma sector.
+Sarah is currently an equity research analyst at Piper Jaffray, where she focuses on the Emerging Biopharma sector.
 She is passionate about contributing to the growing biotech sector right here in NYC and began volunteering at Harlem Biospace in 2015.
-Her past experience includes marketing consulting at an NYC start-up as well as clinical research in Crohn’s Disease at Boston Children’s Hospital.
-Sarah graduated from Williams College in 2011 with a BA in psychology and neuroscience.
+Her past experience includes marketing consulting at an NYC startup as well as clinical research in Crohn’s Disease at Boston Children’s Hospital.
+Sarah graduated from Williams College in 2011 with a B.A. in psychology and neuroscience.